s2005/win-cli-mcp-server/docs/tasks/07-update-documentation-and-sample-configurations.md

 - Blocked operators: Shell list replaces global list
 - Allowed paths: Shell paths replace global paths entirely

-### Migration from Legacy Configuration

-If you have an existing configuration, it will be automatically migrated.
-See the [Migration Guide](docs/MIGRATION_GUIDE.md) for details.

 ### Shell-Specific Features

 #### Windows Shells (CMD, PowerShell)